LukaDeka/NixOS/README.md

 # Nextcloud

-This is the main app I use for *photo synchronisation, calendar, file sharing, live spreadsheets* *in the web (Collabora online), notes, polls, tasks* etc. It's a replacement for the following services:
+This is the main app I use for *photo synchronisation, calendar, file sharing, live spreadsheets* *in the web (Collabora online), notes, polls, tasks, contacts* etc. It's a replacement for the following services:
 *Google Photos/Calendar/Drive/Docs/Sheets/Notes/Tasks* etc.

 I found these Android apps available from [F-Droid](https://f-droid.org/en/) to integrate best with Nextcloud:
-*Nextcloud, Nextcloud Memories, OneCalendar, Nextcloud Deck, Quillpad (for notes).*
+*Nextcloud, Nextcloud Memories, Fossify Calendar, DAVx5, Nextcloud Deck, Quillpad (for notes).*

 ## Email